-Tuition and fees are payable to the VUMC Center for Programs in Allied Health, unless otherwise indicated.
+Tuition and fees are payable to the VUMC, unless otherwise indicated.
 Other expenses not directly related to education, such as health insurance fees, housing, transportation, meals, etc., are considered when calculating the anticipated cost of attendance, but in some cases they may not be payable to VUMC.